stampit-org/react-stampit/README.md

 ## API Differences

+react-stampit utitlizes a stamp description object made specifically for React components.
+Consider it a long lost relative of [stampit](https://github.com/stampit-org/stampit)'s stamp description object with nothing in common.

-react-stampit removes the following methods available in [stampit](https://github.com/stampit-org/stampit) core to enforce an API familiar to React:
+react-stampit has also stripped all but the above mentioned static methods to enforce an API familiar to React users.

-* init
-* props
-* refs
-* methods
-* statics

 Users are encouraged to utilize [React's lifecycle](https://facebook.github.io/react/docs/component-specs.html) and [component properties](#what-is-this) as replacements for these methods.

 ## Examples
 * [react-hello](https://github.com/stampit-org/react-hello)